-Sam is an Associate at CMG Landscape Architecture with 11 years of experience.
+Sam is a Senior Associate at CMG Landscape Architecture with 11 years of experience.
 He has worked on a wide range of projects throughout the Bay Area.
 His work nurtures a commitment to the community he grew up in, with an appreciation for the relationship between communities and their shared environment that goes far beyond the Bay Area.

 More recently, Sam has been on the forefront of CMG’s Crissy Field Next – a 20-year vision plan that accounts for climate resilience and future demands of the cherished waterfront park with over 1 million visitors per year.
 The scope includes a large planning processes and community engagement with diverse stakeholders and interest groups to inform the strategic project framework.